-Judge Moll currently serves on the Judicial Branch’s Judicial-Media Committee, the Client Security Fund Committee, the co-chair of the Ebriefs Transition and Development Committee,
+Judge Moll currently serves as the chair of the Judicial Branch’s Client Security Fund Committee, the co-chair of the Ebriefs Transition and Development Committee,

-School of Law Alumni Association and a past-president of the Oliver Ellsworth Inn of Court.
+Law Alumni Association and a past president of the Oliver Ellsworth Inn of Court.

 Prior to Judge Moll’s appointment to the bench, she worked as an attorney at Motley Rice LLC, McCarter & English, LLP, and